 How Much Is Quality Carpet?

-High-end wool carpets can cost between $5 and $26 per square foot.
-For context, some of the most expensive carpets in the world, such as antique Persian rugs, can fetch prices upwards of $30,000 to $50,000 or more, depending on their age, condition, and craftsmanship.
+High-end woolen carpets are some of the most expensive carpets in the world, such as antique Persian rugs, that can fetch prices upwards of $30,000 to $50,000 or more, depending on their age, condition, and craftsmanship.

 Is It OK to Have Different Carpets In Different Rooms?